Avon River (Nova Scotia)

 The Avon River is a small river in central Nova Scotia, Canada.

 A northerly flowing river, the Avon River's flow rises at an elevation of 145 metres (475 ft.) at Card and Bag Lakes on the South Mountain, a distance of approximately 29 kilometres (18 miles) southwest of the town of Windsor.
 Its meander length is 64 km.
 At Windsor Forks, the West Branch Avon River (the main tributary) and the Southwest Branch Avon add their flow to the Avon.
 The West Branch Avon River rises at an elevation of 175 metres (574 ft.) at Black River Lake.
 Both the flows of the Avon and the West Branch have been impeded by hydropower developments in the early twentieth century.
 Near the rural community of Martock, the river enters a broad glacial river valley forming a ria where it becomes tidal, creating an estuary for its remaining route to the Minas Basin at Kempt Shore, several kilometres downriver from the town of Hantsport.
 Another tributary, the St. Croix River joins just below Windsor creating a total watershed of 1,306 square kilometres.

 Rivers flowing into the Avon include the Halfway, Herbert, Cogmagun, Kennetcook and St. Croix.

 The Avon River is evident on many very early maps of the region and by 1686 is shown, along with its drainage basin, on Jean-Baptiste-Louis Franquelin's map in great detail.

 Causeway and controversy

-In 1970 the Avon River was completely obstructed by a rock and earth fill causeway immediately downstream from Windsor at its junction with the St. Croix River as part of the development of a controlled access expressway called Highway 101.
+In 1970 the mouth of the Avon River was crossed by a rock and earth fill causeway immediately downstream from Windsor at its junction with the St. Croix River as part of the development of a controlled access expressway called Highway 101.

 The Avon River Causeway replaced an existing road bridge upriver from town and also resulted in the rerouting of the Dominion Atlantic Railway's Halifax-Yarmouth main line which used to run through Windsor's downtown, crossing the river on a bridge parallel to the road bridge immediately upriver from the town.

-The causeway controls the Avon River's discharge and the incoming tidal waters of the Minas Basin through a series of flood control gates which are intended to regulate the river's flowage to prevent flooding of agricultural lands upriver near Martock.
-The section of the Avon River upriver of the causeway along the Windsor waterfront is now a 'man-made' freshwater, Lake Pesaquid.
+Flood control gates in the causeway control the Avon River's discharge and the incoming tidal waters in order to regulate the river's flowage to prevent flooding in Windsor.
+The section of the Avon River upriver of the causeway along the Windsor waterfront then became the 'man-made', freshwater, Lake Pesaquid.